kyleballard/MyGameStartup/README.md

  connection string.

 Set the "Web" project to the 'Startup' project, then open the Package Manager Console, and select the "Data" project from the dropdown.
-Run the command "Update-Database".
+Run the command "Add-Migration InitialCreate", then after run "Update-Database".